 Co-Chair: The Chancellor appoints a College Chief Instructional Officer to serve as the administrative co-chair on this workgroup.
-This member co-chairs the workgroup with a faculty member

-(preferably from a different College)
+This member co-chairs the workgroup with a faculty member (preferably from a different College).

-Co-Chair: The Faculty co-chair is rotated among the three Colleges.
+Co-Chair: The fFaculty coCo-Cchair is rotated among the three Colleges.

-Member: - Vice Chancellor, Educational Services Institutional Effectiveness
+Members: - Vice Chancellor, Educational Services Institutional Effectiveness

-Chief Instructional Officer

-Faculty Co-Chair of the College Curriculum Committee

-Articulation Officer

-Academic Senate President or designee
+Chief Instructional Officer Faculty Co-Chair(s)-of the College Curriculum Committee Articulation Officer Academic Senate President or designee